cristovao-n/cristovao-n/README.md

 - 👋 Hi, my name is Cristovão,  I'm 18 years old, I'm from Brazil, my native language is Portuguese, but I can understand English too.
 I am "Técnico em Informática Integrado ao Ensino Médio" by "IFPB - Campus Esperança" and I'll start to study Computer Science at the "UFCG - Universidade Federal de Campina Grande" in November 2021.
 - I started to learn logic programming in 2018 at IFPB when I was just 14, there I learned so much about Java, OOP and Data Bases.
 In 2021 I started to deal seriously with programming and decided to study the Javascript ecosystem deeply.

-- 🌱 Currently, I'm really focused in the front-end right now, learning ReactJS, and my plan is to become a full-stack web developer in the future.
+- 🌱 Currently, I'm really focused in the front-end right now, learning ReactJS, and my plan is to become a full-stack web developer in the future with NodeJS and React Native.

 - 📫 You can find me on gmail (cristovaon13@gmail.com), instragram (@cristovaon_) and here.
 <!---